Transgender People

 • Best Practices Compilation

-Howard Brown Health, is a Chicago-based Federally Qualified Health Center that provides clinical and supportive services focused on meeting the needs of the LGBTQ+ communities, including people with HIV.
 Howard Brown Health established a specialized drop-in clinic and support groups, and implemented organizational initiatives to provide culturally relevant and gender-affirming services for transgender and non-binary people, including transgender women of color.
-The goal of this intervention was to optimize engagement and retention in HIV services and primary care.
-From 2012-2016, the number of transgender and non-binary people served in primary care at Howard Brown Health more than tripled.
+The goal of this intervention was to optimize engagement in HIV services and primary care.
+From 2012-2021, the number of transgender and non-binary people served in primary care at Howard Brown Health more than tripled.
+In addition, after 24 months, participants were more likely to have been prescribed ART and to be virally suppressed than at baseline.

 • Best Practices Compilation